micheleriva/personal-website/posts/2020-07-13-about-remote-working.markdown

 During my last few months I've encountered many problems to solve, and I've never felt so relaxed when working on them. \
 That is not because I'm working in a new company with different problems.
 It's just because of the environment.

+And what about monthly expenses? \
+I used to spend between €50 and €150 per month just for going to the office (by train or car). \
+I also used to spend around €100 per month for lunch (yes, I have meal voucher, but lunch is often more expensive).

+Last but not least, I just want to spend more time with my family than working somewhere. **Private life quality is more important**.

 ## Enhanced communications between colleagues
 When working in an office (it doesn't really matter which company you work for), there are much more distractions. \
 A customer calls, your boss comes to your desktop and you have to quit what you were doing just to take care of that new problem that changes your plans.